HowardPWardinkle/howardpwardinkle.github.io/terminology.md

 ## General Terms

 180&deg; card
-: A card the opens flat (See [Thanksgiving Turkey](/2021/10/30/thanksgiving-turkey.html))
+: A card that opens flat (See [Thanksgiving Turkey](/2021/10/30/thanksgiving-turkey.html))

 90&deg; card
-: A card the opens only to 90&deg;s.
+: A card that opens only to 90&deg;s.
 (See [Mars Rover](/2021/03/28/mars-rover.html))

-Zero&deg; card
+0&deg; card
 : A card where the design is created by layers of paper that can be opened one at a time.
-No 3D mechanism is involved.
+Not really a pop-up per se.
 (See [2021 Christmas card](/2021/11/14/christmas.html))

 ## Mechanisms